markandmongo/dad/README.md

 Covered under LGPL, initially by Mark Nielsen.
 However, make donations under Public Domain.
 It easier to change to a new license or perhaps make some libraries GPL instead of LGPL.
-Think about how Mongo does licensing.
 Only donations in public domain will be accepted for now.

 Initially, everything will be written in Python.